MOST RECENT

-If you looking to obtain your drivers permit, there is no way for you to get around the Pennsylvania permit test.
-The learners permit test in PA is based on the materials contained in the drivers handbook and assesses your knowledge of such areas as the state driving laws, traffic signs and safe driving practices.
+If you looking to obtain your drivers permit, there is no way for you to get around the 2013 Pennsylvania permit test.
+The 2013 learners permit test PA is based on the materials contained in the drivers handbook and assesses your knowledge of such areas as the state driving laws, traffic signs and safe driving practices.
+Keep in mind that most of those who take the knowledge exam for the first time fail, test your knowledge with a free permit practice test PA quiz before you visit the PennDOT for the real exam!

 PA Permit Test Questions

-No matter how old you are or how much money you are prepared to invest in obtaining a license, the first place to start is the Pennsylvania drivers permit test handbook.
+No matter how old you are or how much money you are prepared to invest in obtaining a license, the first place to start is the PA drivers manual.
 The manual covers the licensing procedure, road rules, traffic signs and safe driving practices, the real permit test is based solely on the information contained in the guide.
 Even if you choose alternative ways to study for the test, you should still read the manual to make sure you got everything covered.

-Another popular way to prepare for the Pennsylvania permit test is by taking one of the state-approved Pennsylvania drivers education courses.
-Although the state does not require you to take the class before you can take your DMV permit test, you should still consider doing so no matter how old you are.
-Teenagers who participate in the course will also be able to get the drivers license sooner than those who don't.
+Another popular way to prepare for the Pennsylvania permit test is taking one of the state-approved Pennsylvania drivers education courses.
+Although the state does not require you to take the class before you can take your PennDOT permit test, you should still consider doing so no matter how old you are.
+Teenagers who participate in the course will also be able to get a Pennsylvania drivers license sooner than those who don't.

-Finally, there are practice permit tests for PA.
-The practice tests cover the same areas as the real DMV permit exam and they can help you pinpoint the problematic areas.
+Finally, there is also the practice permit test PA sample quiz.
+Practice tests cover the same areas as the real PennDOT permit test and they can help you pinpoint the problematic areas.
 You can find permit practice tests through commercial driving schools or various free sources.
 Remember: permit practice tests should only be used as a study aid, not the primary information source.
+All sample quizzes offered on the site, including the PennDOT practice permit test and the drivers permit practice test PA sample test are completely free and offer unlimited practice questions.

 Taking the Pennsylvania Driver's Permit Exam